bhargav-parashar/bhargav-parashar/README.md

   I'm Bhargav, a curious front-end developer crafting responsive and user-friendly web interfaces.
 I take interest in React, JavaScript, HTML, and CSS, and like exploring libraries and frameworks like Material UI, Swiper JS, and Bootstrap to elevate my projects.
 Beyond the front-end, I also know how to create servers using NodeJs and implement Express framework mostly for routing.
 Presently learning MongoDB.
-I also have experience in SQL and creating stored procedures using it in MariaDB mostly.
+I also have experience in SQL - DDL, DQL, DML, stored procedures.
 </h4>